 Share your ideas with the group.
 Consider some of these questions.

-- Do you feel the group shares a common understanding of human rights education? - Government bodies, inter-governmental organizations, UN agencies, academics, educational thinkers, as well as NGOs all have developed different definitions of human rights education.
-What elements do you feel are key in any definition of human rights education?
+- Do you feel the group shares a common understanding of human rights education? - What elements do you feel are key in any definition of human rights education?

 15 min Part D Large Group Discussion